Graooo/portfolio-template/README.md

-A simple portfolio built by React JS
+A portfolio template built by React JS